rogorido/sistercities/sistercities.md

 So far we have seen the two most important syntax aspects needed for operate with ggplot2: adding layers and adding parameters to these layers.
 As I have already mentioned, one of the most important type of layers are the so called `geom`s.
 Using these layers is pretty straightforward in ggplot2: every plot type has a `geom` which can be added to `ggplot()`.
 For [histograms](http://ggplot2.tidyverse.org/reference/geom_histogram.html) we have `geom_histogram()`, for [boxplots](http://ggplot2.tidyverse.org/reference/geom_boxplot.html) `geom_boxplot()`, for [violin plots](http://ggplot2.tidyverse.org/reference/geom_violin.html) `geom_violin()`, for [dotplots](http://ggplot2.tidyverse.org/reference/geom_dotplot.html) `geom_dotplot()`, for [scatterplot](http://ggplot2.tidyverse.org/reference/geom_point.html) `geom_point()`, and so on.
 Every command can have parameters which let us configure aspects of the `geom()` (size of the points, colors, and so on).

 We want now to take a lot at the distribution of the variable `dist` in our data, that is the distribution of the distances in kilometres of the sister cities.
 Doing so, we can analyze whether the cities with which the origin cities have a relationship are distant or not.
-We will then compare distributions of distnaces by using a boxplot to see differences between countries.
+We will then compare distributions of distances by using a boxplot to see differences between countries.
 We could so tentatively answer the question whether cities in the six analyzed countries tend to have relations with cities in their proximity or not.

 The distribution of the variable `dist` is very skewed, since some (~900 of 13000) of the cities are very far away.
 This leads to a histogram which is not very informative.
 We can either take `log10(dist)` as our variable, that is, using the logarithm of the value, or filter the data to exclude the values above 5000kms.
 Honestly speaking, none of these methods is really convincing, but as far as we know that we are operating with manipulated data it is not so dangerous.
 Let's take a look at the simple code: